bmwcarit/Emma/doc/readme.md

     Devices based on architectures like this can be analyzed with Emma.

 # Usage
-Image and module summaries of the specified mapfiles will be created.
+Section and object summaries of the specified mapfiles will be created.

     $ python emma.py --help
     usage: Emma Memory and Mapfile Analyser (Emma) [-h] [--version] --project PROJECT